hawwari4/DisasterM3/DisasterM3_paper_summary.md

 AI models that can look at images and answer questions, called Vision-Language Models (VLMs), could help automate this analysis.
 However, these models are mostly trained on everyday photos like cities, animals, and landscapes.
 As a result, when shown disaster satellite imagery, they struggle to understand concepts like debris-covered roads or partially destroyed buildings, and have difficulty comparing before and after images to assess damage.

-Unfortunately, existing disaster datasets were too limited to fix this problem.
+However, existing disaster datasets were too limited to fix this problem.
 FloodNet, the only available one, covered a single hurricane with simple yes/no questions.
 In short, no dataset existed that covered multiple disaster types, multiple sensor types, or complex reasoning tasks like counting damaged buildings or writing recovery reports.

 ---